Tsury/ts-transform-async-to-mobx-keystone-flow/README.md

 ## Also supports `autoModel`

-`autoModel` is another helper I added to automatically give identifiers to models, based on their relative paths
+`autoModel` is another helper I added to automatically give identifiers to models, based on their full name.
+You can send an optional function to generate a model name based on the full name if you don't want to use it as-is.

 #### Input